-We’re heading towards Christmas and the event which really heeralds the festive season is, for me, the family party.
+We’re heading towards Christmas and the event which really heralds the festive season is, for me, the family party.
 It started when I was about four or five years old, and my aunty invited me and my cousin for a Christmas tea.
 Father Christmas was invited too, and since then he has come every year as the family has grown.
-At first it was me any my cousins, now we’re mostly married, mostly with children, and some with grandchildren.
+At first it was me and my cousins, now we’re mostly married, mostly with children, and some with grandchildren.

 We share the preparation and this year I am on salads; I really do love salad with a variety of different vegetables, not just leaves but left over other things, beans, peas, sweetcorn, even sprouts cut in half, odd ends of cheese/ham/ /chicken, nuts, seeds, stale bread cut in cubes, cold rice… just about anything really… and not just traditional salad vegetables, raw carrots, beetroot (my fave) leeks, sprouts (again)… yes almost anything can go in my salad… oh and fruit, any fruit!
 However, for the family party, I will restrain myself and not make it too different or complicated!